 - 1 cup (200 grams) granulated sugar

 - 1 large egg yolk

 - 1 cup (240ml) freshly squeezed lemon juice

 - Zest of 1 lemon (about 1 tablespoon)

-- In a large microwave-safe bowl (make sure to use one much larger than what you think you will need, I use a Pyrex 8-cup glass measuring cup), whisk together the melted butter and granulated sugar.
-Add in the eggs and egg yolk and mix until well combined.
-Add in the lemon juice and zest and mix until fully combined.
+- In a large microwave-safe bowl (make sure to use one much larger than what you think you will need), whisk together the melted butter and granulated sugar.
+Add the eggs and egg yolk and mix until well combined, then add the lemon juice and zest and mix until fully combined.

-- Microwave on high in 1 minute increments, making sure to remove the curd from the microwave and mix it well after each increment, until the curd has thickened some and coats the back of a spoon.
-Mine usually takes 5-6 minutes, yours may take a little more or a little less time.
-Keep a close eye on it as you're microwaving it to prevent any spills too.
+- Microwave on high in 1-minute increments, making sure to remove the curd from the microwave and mix well after each increment.
+The lemon curd is done once it coats the back of a spoon, mine usually takes about 5 minutes, yours may take a little more or a little less time.
+Keep a close eye on it as you are microwaving it to prevent any spills too.

-- Remove from the microwave and pour the curd through a fine mesh strainer into a clean, heat-safe storage container and cool for just a bit.
-Cover and refrigerate until the mixture has cooled completely and thickened.
+- Remove from the microwave and pour the curd through a fine mesh strainer into a clean, heat-safe container and place a piece of plastic wrap directly on top.
+Allow to cool completely, then refrigerate until ready to use.